Consumer spending rebounds in October, inflation elevated

-WASHINGTON (AP) — U.S. consumer spending rebounded in October, rising by a a solid 1.3%, but inflation remains elevated, rising over the past year at the fastest pace in more than three decades.
+WASHINGTON (AP) — U.S. consumer spending rebounded in October, rising by a solid 1.3%, but inflation remains elevated, rising over the past year at the fastest pace in more than three decades.

 The jump in consumer spending last month was double the 0.6% gain in September, the Commerce Department reported Wednesday.